cristianoag/msx-picoverse/README.md

 (2) The PicoVerse RP2040-PURPLE 5V is a modified version of the original design that connects the majority of the Pico GPIO pins directly to 5V.
 There is a debate about the safety of this approach, as it can damage the Pico board as it is not officially documented that the GPIO pins can be connected directly to 5V.
 This version only supports the AliExpress RP2040 PURPLE boards.

+The board pictures shown above and the design that is being used for software development is the PicoVerse RP2040-PURPLE-5V.

-### Cartridges based on the RP2350 chip (PicoVerse 2350)
+### Cartridges based on the RP2350B chip (PicoVerse 2350)

-The RP2350, introduced in August 2024, is a high-performance microcontroller developed by Raspberry Pi Ltd. It features a unique dual-core, dual-architecture design, allowing selection between two Arm Cortex-M33 cores or two open-hardware Hazard3 RISC-V cores, operating at up to 150 MHz.
+The RP2350, introduced in August 2024 by Raspberry Pi Ltd., is a high-performance microcontroller featuring a dual-core, dual-architecture design with selectable Arm Cortex-M33 or Hazard3 RISC-V cores, operating up to 150 MHz.
+It includes 520 KB of on-chip SRAM, supports up to 16 MB of external QSPI flash or PSRAM, and offers multiple communication interfaces (2× UART, 2× SPI, 2× I²C), 24 PWM channels, up to 8 ADC channels, 48 GPIO pins, USB 1.1 support, and 12 PIO state machines for flexible interfacing.

-Key specifications include:

-* Memory: 520 KB of on-chip SRAM divided into ten independent banks.
-* External Memory Support: Up to 16 MB of external QSPI flash or PSRAM.
-* Communication Interfaces: 2× UART, 2× SPI controllers, 2× I²C controllers.
-* Analog and Digital I/O: 24 PWM channels, 4 or 8 ADC channels (depending on the package), and up to 48 GPIO pins.
-* USB Support: USB 1.1 controller with host and device capabilities.
-* Programmable I/O: 12 PIO state machines for flexible interfacing.

 PicoVerse 2350 cartridges are based on development boards that expose 48 GPIO pins and are **NOT compatible** with conventional Raspberry Pi Pico 2 development boards, which typically expose only 26 GPIO pins.
 Currently, the following boards are supported:

 * [Pimoroni PGA2350](https://shop.pimoroni.com/products/pga2350?variant=42092629229651)
 * Olimex Pico2 XL - Not released yet!
 * Olimex Pico2 XXL - Not released yet!

 ## Software

+### PicoVerse 2040

 | PicoVerse 2040 MultiROM Menu |
 |---------|